11 Best DeFi Crypto Coins to Buy In 2023

 Fact checked by: Laurence Willows

-In this guide, we will review the most popular decentralized finance (DeFi) cryptocurrency coins in 2023.
+In this guide, we will review the most popular decentralized finance (DeFi) cryptocurrency coins for 2024.

 Table of Contents